Janmejay-Joshi/NoobCC/WebDev/Abstract/Week_03.md

-# Week 03
+# Week 04

 ## Guidelines:
 * No Plagarisim getting inspiration and expanding upon prebuilt code is acceptable.
 * Best Project will be Chosen by vote on basis of following :

     1. The Project itself
-    2. Unique and Well Structured UI
-    3. Responsiveness and Animations
+    2. FullStack Stability
+    3. The presence/absence of bugs
     4. README.md and presentation

 ## Objective:
-* Learning to use Figma for Prototyping
-* Learning CSS Styling
-* Learning CSS Animations
+* Learning Redux
-* Learning SVG
+* Learning Axios
+* Conecting Frontend to Backend

 ## Goal:
-* Creating a Frontend

-    * without using CSS Libraries ( ie. bootstrap, Materialize, ect.. )
-    * Animated
-    * Responsiveness
+* Merging Previosly Created React Application
+    * As A FullStack Sollution